IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/apr/2019-04-07-cacheable.md

 Caching is important to build efficient software.
 And there is a large variety of excellent caching libraries in Java that will help you with it.
 However, in Spring-based applications, all of them are primarily used indirectly via [Spring caching abstractions](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-caching.html).
 If you go through any Spring tutorial on caching you will be easily convinced that adding a cache to a Spring app is an absolute no-brainer.

->"Want to cache a result of the method invocation?
+>Want to cache a result of the method invocation?
->Annotate this method with `@Cacheable` and Spring will do the rest."
+>Annotate this method with `@Cacheable` and Spring will do the rest.
 >Every Spring Tutorial Author.

 But when it comes to a slightly non-trivial caching problem or when the application is being heavily refactored, Spring force is leaving you and everything breaks apart.
 Let's see why it happens and what are the alternatives.